California Transparency Act & UK Modern Slavery Act Statement

-We strive to operate all aspects of our business with the highest levels of integrity, and this commitment extends to how we manage our supply chain with vendor partners.
+In compliance with the California Transparency in Supply Chains Act (SB 657) and the UK Modern Slavery Act of 2015, the following document discloses Stitch Fix’s policies and actions relating to slavery and human trafficking in business and the supply chain.
+As detailed below, we strive to operate all aspects of our business with the highest levels of integrity, and this commitment extends to how we manage our supply chain with vendor partners.

-The California Transparency in Supply Chains Act requires retail sellers that do business in California to disclose their efforts to eradicate slavery and human trafficking in their supply chains.
 Stitch Fix requires its vendors to adhere to labor and workplace standards that include employment of workers above the minimum working age who freely choose to work and who are regularly, legally compensated.
 We also require our vendors to warrant that any products sent to Stitch Fix were made in compliance with all applicable laws, including laws prohibiting child labor, forced labor and unsafe working conditions.

 Stitch Fix maintains internal accountability standards for employees and contractors, and we will not tolerate slavery or human trafficking by either.
-Additionally, we provide training to our executives and employees responsible for supply chain management in an effort to ensure that they are knowledgeable and aware of how to recognize and mitigate the risk of human trafficking and slavery in supply chains.
+Additionally, we provide training to our executives and employees responsible for supply chain management in an effort to ensure that they are knowledgeable and aware of how to recognize and mitigate risks of human trafficking and slavery in supply chains.

 While there are risks inherent with third-party production and manufacturing, we have established the procedures discussed herein to mitigate the risks of slavery and human trafficking in our supply chains.
 Though we have standards to which all of our vendors must agree, our enforcement is focused on our private-label vendors with whom we develop products directly.
 This is the level of the supply chain where we believe that we have the most influence and can therefore be the most effective.